 |

-Tests FFI calls with a large number of arguments, forcing stack usage.
+Unit test for FFI calls with a large number of arguments passed on the stack.